What is WordPress? (really)

 WordPress.com – the version hosted by the mothership

-(( For the rest of this article – when I talk about WordPress/WP, I’m referring to the self-hosted wordpress.org stuff. (not wordpress.com ) but this is another reason for the confusion ))
+(( For the rest of this article – when I talk about WordPress/WP, I’m referring to the self-hosted wordpress.org stuff (not wordpress.com ).
+This is another reason for the confusion ))

 Cha cha cha cha changes

 People wanted to push WP to be more and more.
-Over the years things were added.
+Over the years, things were added.
 Then more things.
-PHP was the same.
-Because of this – PHP and WordPress are (sorry) pretty ugly code now! that’s because you can’t just “fix it” – because 75% of websites use PHP and 30%+ of websites are built with WordPress… (at some point it was closer to 60% before Squarespace and the static site generators) – so – yeah!
+The code base got bigger and more functions were made and the naming conventions didn’t always follow the same patterns.
+PHP was evolving in the same way.
+Because of this – PHP and WordPress are (sorry) aren’t as pretty as they could be in the code department! that’s because you can’t just rewrite everything anytime you want – because 75% of websites use PHP and 30%+ of websites are built with WordPress… (at some point, it was closer to 60% before Squarespace and the static site generators) – so – yeah!
 They have to be backward compatible.

 A full-on Content Management System

 Add in the changes and tack on Advanced Custom Fields (plugin) – and you’ve got a really serious CMS.
-It’s not just “posts” anymore – and you can build out super impressive admin panels.
-And it’s FREE?!?
+It’s not just “posts” anymore.
+You can build out super impressive admin panels.
+And it’s free?!?

 So – that’s what it is.

 ?
 It’s because they don’t know what they are talking about.
 They had a bad experience.
 It’s ok.
-The client shouldn’t really be choosing the tools anyway / and maybe they got a bad ‘theme’ or had unreasonable expectations.
+The client shouldn’t really be choosing the tools anyway.
+Maybe they got a bad ‘theme’ or a bad developer – or had unreasonable expectations.
+They could have just lost their login and blamed it on WP.
 It’s all about teaching the client about the system – and customizing it to their needs.
-There used to be Joomla and drupal too – which were really similar.
+There are many other similar solutions like Joomla and Drupal too.

 What does it mean to be a “WordPress developer?”